Privacy Policy

 How Long We Keep Your Data

-Assessment Data (after subscription ends)90 daysAllows data export and potential reactivation.
-Permanently deleted after 90 days.
+Assessment Data (after subscription ends)90 days after terminationData export window; permanently deleted after

-Security logs12 monthsIncident investigation and anomaly detection
+Security logs12 monthsIncident investigation

 Section 11

-Your Rights Under UK/EU GDPR
+Your Rights Under EU GDPR

 Right of Access (Art.
 15)